 importing veterinary medicine from a non-EU or European Economic Area (EEA) country and subsequently releasing the medicine to the market (batch certification)

-You do not have to obtain a ManA for:
+You do not need a ManA to:

-manufacturing veterinary medicines based on radio-active isotopes
+manufacture a veterinary medicine based on radio-active isotopes

 Duties of the ManA holder